Event types for data models

 Asynchronous

-The asynchronous event types for the Data Model API include CRUD type of requests like New, Update, Delete, Replace, and Arrival.
+Asynchronous event types for the Data Model API include CRUD requests like New, Update, Delete, Replace, and Arrival.
 Check out our video explanation.

 Synchronous

-The table below has a list of all the data models you can use with asynchronous event types.
+The table below has a list of all the data models you can use with synchronous event types (i.e., queries).

-The data models with the Response suffix aren't separate requests.
-When querying for data, you send the data model without the suffix, and you receive back the response data model.
-Essentially, the Response data models contain the expected return format of data that you receive.
+So when you query for data, you send a data model, then receive back the corresponding data model with a Response suffix.
+Essentially, the response data models contain the expected return format of the data you receive.
 These appear in your logs with the type RESPOND.

 Data model